Monday to Friday: 9 am - 5 pm

 - Visitors may use Museum chairs but should return them to where they were positioned.
 Please do not block aisles, stairs or doorways.

-- Visitors must not touch ANY specimens on exhibit unless labelled with a “Please touch” sign.
+- Visitors must not touch ANY specimens on exhibit that are labelled "Do not touch”.

 - Visitors must not lean on the glass exhibit cases.
 They are very old and can easily break.